+3.6.3.2 Commissionable products

-3.6.8 Growing Wellington's product offering and enhancing the value of the visitor experience is fundamental to attracting increased visitor spend.
-While Wellington doesn't have the "must see/must do" commercial attractions of other destinations we do have a very strong and commissionable accommodation base - indeed, the commission that wholesalers and others enjoy from Wellington is better than they would enjoy in other New Zealand destinations.
+Growing Wellington's product offering and enhancing the value of the visitor experience is fundamental to attracting increased visitor spend.
+While Wellington doesn't have the "must see/must do" commercial attractions of other destinations we do have a very strong and

-And, while developing new attractions is challenging, the opportunity exists to better connect current offerings to create new visitor experiences (e.g. Kapiti, Karori and the Zoo, or Carter and Wellington Museum and Te Papa)
+And, while developing new attractions is challenging, the opportunity exists to better connect current offerings to create new visitor experiences (e.g. Kapiti, Karori and the Zoo, or Carter and Wellington Museum and Te Papa) by marketing, packaging and ticketing packages collectively.